julianeon/julianeon/repo_guide.md

 [hometoolzone.com](https://www.hometoolzone.com/)

-You can see demos for some of these apps at [Glitch](https://glitch.com/@julianeon).
+You can see demos for some of my JavaScript apps at [Glitch](https://glitch.com/@julianeon).